Tejas-Chaudharigithub25/SPS-Stone-Paper-Scissor-Game/README.md

 - 🎨 Clean and responsive UI
 - 🤖 Random Computer generated moves
 - 🏆 Score tracking for both player and computer
 - ⚡ Manage Theme of game.
+- 🎺 Win, and lose Sound.

 ## 📷 Preview
 ![Game Preview](screenshot.png) *(Add a screenshot of your game here)*